zyc4975matholic/DSCV/README.md

 ### Trainning with DSCV
 * use method meta_fit, passing in X_train, Y_train, X_test, Y_test
-  return a trained model with DSCV
+* return a trained model with DSCV

 ### Predict with DSCV
-* use method predict, passing X, return a numpy array with predicted labels, label with 99 are unknown unknowns found by DSCV
+* use method predict, passing X,
+* return a numpy array with predicted labels, label with 99 are unknown unknowns found by DSCV

 Citation
 -
-If you found our work useful to your research, please cite
+If you found our work useful to your research, we will appreciate if you can cite

 ```
 @misc{DSCV2020,